 Dealing with Geico After an Accident

 As GEICO (Government Employees Insurance Company) is one of the largest insurance companies, if you get into an auto accident, there is a good chance that the other driver could be insured by GEICO.
 In fact, you and the other driver may both have GEICO as your insurance company.
-If you are injured in a collision and GEICO is involved, it is crucial you reach out to an experienced lawyer for guidance.
+If you are injured in a collision and GEICO is involved, it is crucial you reach out to an experienced lawyer who has experience dealing with insurance.

 GEICO is a company seeking to make a profit.
 The less it pays out in claims in comparison to the premiums it takes in, the greater its profits will be.
 This means they will try to pay you the least compensation they think they can get you to accept.
 If you or your loved one is dealing with GEICO after being hurt in a car, truck, or motorcycle crash, the team of skilled car accident attorneys at Cooper Hurley Injury Lawyers can help make sure your best interests are served.

 Working with an Attorney Throughout the Claims Process

 If you or your loved one was hurt in a car crash, you should reach out to an experienced injury lawyer.
 Because you may not realize the extent of your injuries, it is important that you try not to handle your claim on your own.
 If you do, the insurance representative may try to get you to say you are “fine” even if you are not.
 That way, they can avoid paying you the compensation you deserve.
 Once you receive the necessary treatment, your lawyer will get in touch with GEICO (as the defendant’s carrier) to file a claim.
 Once your attorney contacts the company, the claims representatives will have to work through your lawyer about your injury case and stop bugging you.